jmspit/dodo/README.md

 See the [developer manual](DEVELOPER.md) for an overview.

-The source code is documented for Doxygen.
-To generate full library documentation, see `make doc` in the build section below.
+The source code is documented for Doxygen and automatically generated to github pages.

 ## Maintainers